 Allocation of Year 7 catch-up premium 2017/18:

-- Curriculum structure – Year 7 students attend the Lower School where there is a higher staff/student ratio with a curriculum model; the curriculum is structured to enable those pupils who did not secure the national standard in English and/or maths to access learning in small groups and receive 1:1 intervention if underachieving.
+- Curriculum structure – Year 7 learners attend the Lower School where there is a higher staff/learner ratio with a curriculum model; the curriculum is structured to enable those pupils who did not secure the national standard in English and/or maths to access learning in small groups and receive 1:1 intervention if underachieving.
 This allowed intensive and extended support to meet the needs of these pupils, ensuring that their core skills (which underpin the rest of the curriculum) were developed.

 - Additional support in Year 7 classes – Senior Teaching and Learning Support practitioners support English and Maths alongside the Class Teacher.

 - Curriculum resources – Reading Comprehension and My Maths to develop and consolidate skills.

 - Outdoor Education Days – Learners access full days outside of school to promote confidence, team building and articulation; all skills that can support them back in the classroom

 A higher proportion of learners who were eligible for the Catch-Up premium achieved progress when compared to the whole school population.

 Catch up learner achieving progress during Year 7